-Lake Oswego is a suburb of Portland, Oregon known for its affluent population.
-Although there are 460 acres of natural character parks and 23.7 miles of multi-use trails and pathways, the city completely lacks in off-road cycling recreation opportunities.
-Searching the city’s trail counts, we’re unable to locate a single destination appropriate for taking a kid mountain biking here.
-Although there is a significant amount of green space, the city is not known for being friendly to mountain biking recreation.* (which makes it ironic that Yakima Racks is headquartered here)
+Lake Oswego is a suburb of Portland, Oregon.
+Although there are 460 acres of natural character parks and 23.7 miles of multi-use trails and pathways, the city lacks off-road cycling recreation opportunities.
+Searching the city’s trail counts, we’re unable to locate a single destination appropriate for taking a kid mountain biking.
+Although there is a significant amount of green space, the city is not known for being friendly to mountain biking recreation.* (it’s ironic that bicycle rack company Yakima Racks is headquartered here)

 We’ll be adding more as this story develops.

 *Notes from 2010 Cooks Butte Trails Plan public meeting: